AdobeDocs/experience-manager-cloud-service.en/help/forms/using-themes-in-core-components.md

 * [wknd](https://github.com/adobe/aem-forms-theme-wknd)
 * [easel](https://github.com/adobe/aem-forms-theme-easel)

-You can download the themes from the git repositories, make customizations and save them for future use.
+You can download the themes from the Git repositories, make customizations and save them for future use.

+You can choose to perform one of the following actions with an OOTB theme:

+* **Create/customize a theme**:
+AEM provides some reference themes.
+These themes serves as a boilerplate for creating other themes by customizing it.
+Themes can be personilized to make it unique and align with an organization's style.

+* **Upload/deploy a theme**:
+A theme is a Git repository that is uploaded to your AEM cloud service repository using the frontend pipeline for future use.

 ## Using theme in Adaptive Forms using core components {#using-theme-in-adaptive-form}